By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• No safe threshold identified – even light drinking may increase neurodegeneration risk
+• No safe threshold identified in the study – even light drinking may increase neurodegeneration risk

-• Reducing alcohol-use disorder prevalence by half could prevent 16% of global dementia cases
+• Study modeling suggests reducing alcohol-use disorder prevalence by half could prevent 16% of global dementia cases

 Frequently asked questions